mdkmisc/vocab-pop/README.md

       - intersecion of subpopulations
     - Patrick's SNOMED navigation strategy:
       - using related concepts filter on Class, choose Has ancestor of from Relationship facet, filter on Distance facet
-    - compare vocabulary version as per (http://forums.ohdsi.org/t/new-vocabulary-population-visualization-working-group/2187/17?u=sigfried_gold)[Peter's post]
+    - compare vocabulary version as per [http://forums.ohdsi.org/t/new-vocabulary-population-visualization-working-group/2187/17?u=sigfried_gold](Peter's post)
   - notes and to-dos:
     - other systems to get ideas from:
       - http://outins.com/